Broughty Ferry

 Broughty Ferry (/ˈbrɒti/; Bruach Tatha; Brochtie) is a suburb in Dundee, Scotland.
 It is situated four miles east of the city centre on the north bank of the Firth of Tay.
 The area was a separate burgh from 1864 until 1913, when it was incorporated into Dundee.
 Historically, it is within the County of Angus.

 Formerly a prosperous fishing and whaling village, in the 19th century Broughty Ferry became a haven for wealthy jute barons, who built their luxury villas in the suburb.
 As a result, Broughty Ferry was referred to at the time as the "richest square mile in Europe".

 It is administered as part of the Dundee City council area.
 At a national level, it is represented by both the UK Parliamentary constituency of Arbroath and Broughty Ferry and the Scottish Parliamentary constituency of Dundee City East.

 Several road and rail routes are located within the area; Broughty Ferry railway station is situated in the centre of the suburb, and the A930 road skirts its main retail area.
 Broughty Ferry is also linked by several bus routes to its neighbouring suburbs and to central Dundee.

 Toponymy

 The name Broughty may derive from Bruach Tatha meaning "Taybank" in Scottish Gaelic.
 A piece of folk etymology holds that the name derives from the Lowland Scots broch, meaning some form of fortification, with the 'ty' being a shortening of the name of the River Tay, and Ferry being added later in recognition of the town's role as a ferry port.
 However, this is unlikely, as the word order would probably be "Tay Broch", rather than "Broch Tay".
+However various Robert and James Gordon maps around 1636-52 suggests otherwise with the name showing as 'Brochtie' and 'Bruchtie'.
+The Timothy Pont of 1583-1614 has it listed as 'Brugh-Tay'.

 The suffix "Ferry" was applied at the introduction of a regular ferry crossing in the 19th century, crossing to Fife, but the name endured beyond the closure of the ferry and did not revert to its previous form of simply "Broughty".